Can I Refuse To Sell My Property in an Eminent Domain Case?

 Two Requirements for a Legitimate Exercise of Eminent Domain

-“The only two requirements on the power of eminent domain is that it has to be for public use and it has to be accompanied by a payment of just compensation, which is calculated using the fair market value of the property,” says McFarland.
+“There are only two requirements on the power of eminent domain.
+First, it has to be for public use.
+Second, it has to be accompanied by a payment of just compensation.
+This is calculated using the fair market value of the property,” says McFarland.

 So, what constitutes public use?
 A lot, it turns out.
 Even private development can be considered public use if it spurs economic development.
 “In the landmark case Kelo v.
-City of New London (2005), the U.S. Supreme Court confirmed that the concept of public use is very broad and that they weren’t going to raise the barrier very high against the government,” says McFarland.
+City of New London (2005), the U.S. Supreme Court confirmed that the concept of public use is very broad.
+They refused to raise the barrier very high against the government,” says McFarland.

 Above this constitutional baseline, “Every state has a different threshold or the ability to impose a different threshold for public use.
 And many states, in response to the Kelo decision, enacted legislation to prevent economic development, or the encouragement of economic development, as a public purpose that would justify the exercise of eminent domain.”